williamhammond/NotWorms/README.md

 1. Install [Unity Hub](https://unity3d.com/get-unity/download)
    1. Install Unity 2021.3
 2. Install the tools found in the manifest [here](./.config/dotnet-tools.json)
-3. Run `cp Scripts/git_hooks/pre-commit .git/hooks/pre-commit`.
-   1. Since git_hooks have to be under `.git` they don't get get checked into source control, so we have to manage them in a different repo.
 4. Run `git config --global core.autocrlf true`
    1. This helps with the difference between windows and unix line endings (I think)
 5. Add the unity tools directory https://docs.unity3d.com/Manual/SmartMerge.html to your path.
 We specifically want `UnityYAMLMerge.exe` available to git